From watermelon and walnuts to wakame and wine, there are plenty of interesting drinks and foods that start with the letter W.

 Wakame is a sea vegetable and edible seaweed with a strong flavor and texture.
 You can add it to soups and stir-fries for a boost of healthy omega-3 fatty acids, calcium, thiamine, and iodine.

 Who doesn’t love a cold, sweet watermelon in hot summer days?
 This popular fruit can help you stay hydrated during summer and control food cravings.
-That’s why many people eat it when they want to lose a few extra pounds.
+That’s why many people eat it when they want to lose a few extra pounds but make sure you know how to pick the perfect watermelon.

 Even though it mostly consists of water, it also includes vitamin A, vitamin C, vitamin B6, amino acids, and antioxidants.
 Fan of cocktails?
 Then this watermelon margarita cocktail is ideal.